Language: EN

 Creating New Objects

-The spread operator can expand properties from one object into another object, allowing the creation of new objects based on existing ones:
+The spread operator can expand properties of one object into another object, allowing the creation of new objects based on existing objects:

 const person = { name: 'Luis', age: 30 };